iotc-secretariat/iotc-reference-forms/iotc-stats-reporting-forms-changelog.md

 | UNK | It is unknown (eg there was a FAD but FAD ID doesn’t exist)|
 | NAV | Not available (replaces NA, not to be used in mandatory fields)|

-The general logical response code list is available from the IOTC Reference Data catalogue: <https://data.iotc.org/reference/latest/domain/data/#logicalResponses>
+The general logical response code list is available from the [IOTC Reference Data catalogue](https://data.iotc.org/reference/latest/domain/data/#logicalResponses).

 #### New code-list for mesh (to be published)